 - Have you held events recognizing and celebrating family diversity that welcome all children and their families to your school community?

 - Do staff and educators treat all families with respect and avoid stereotyping or judgment when communicating with two-mom and two-dad, single-parent, racially diverse and/or multi-linguistic families?

 - Have you created and implemented clear classroom and schoolwide agreements with your students regarding respect, caring for classmates and not hurting each other with words or actions?
-Do students know that this means no put-downs or harassment about who someone is or who their family is?
+Do students know that this means no put-downs about who someone is or who their family is?